Meta Oversight Board to begin reviewing cases more quickly

 The Oversight Board was created in late 2020 to review Facebook and Instagram's decisions on taking down or leaving up certain content and make rulings on whether to uphold or overturn the social media company's actions.
 Since then, the board has published 35 case decisions, it said in a blog post.

-The board, which has 22 members, said it will now begin publishing decisions on some cases on an expedited basis.
+The board said it will now begin publishing decisions on some cases on an expedited basis.
 Rulings could come as quickly as 48 hours after accepting a case, while others could take up to 30 days.

 Standard decisions, in which the Oversight Board reviews Meta's content moderation actions in depth, can take up to 90 days.